 Start the day in Fowey on the south coast.
 Park at the Bodinnick Ferry and cross the river to start the four-mile circular walk to Polruan.
 The house on the right, Ferryside, was Daphne du Maurier's first home in Cornwall.
 Head uphill and take a footpath marked Hall Walk on the right.
 The path skirts the estuary, rising and falling through oak woods, with constantly changing views over Fowey.

 After crossing Pont Pill strike uphill to the medieval Cornish church of St Wyllow (where du Maurier married) and drop down to sandy Lantic Bay before heading west to the boat-building village of Polruan and the foot ferry back to Fowey.
-Head for the quayside King of Prussia (3 Town Quay; 01726 833694), named after the infamous smuggler John Carter, for the best fish and chips in town.
+Head for the quayside King of Prussia, named after the infamous smuggler John Carter, for the best fish and chips in town.

-Visit the Lost Gardens of Heligan (Pentewan; 01726 845100) near Mevagissey, a brilliant reclamation of a productive Victorian estate garden by Tim Smit, the man behind the Eden Project.
+Visit the Lost Gardens of Heligan near Mevagissey, a brilliant reclamation of a productive Victorian estate garden by Tim Smit, the man behind the Eden Project.
 If the thought of navigating narrow roads between high hedges doesn’t scare you, take a rollercoaster drive from Mevagissey through the historic fishing communities of Gorran Haven, Porthluney Cove and Portloe, which provide plenty of chances to stop for a dip.
+For more suggestions of the best beaches in the area, see our guide.

 It’ll be time for tea when you reach yachtie St Mawes.
-Book ahead for afternoon tea at The Idle Rocks (Harbourside; 01326 270270), a feast of finger sandwiches, bite-sized cakes and locally grown Tregothnan tea served on its elegant harbourfront terrace.
+Book ahead for afternoon tea at The Idle Rocks, a feast of finger sandwiches, bite-sized cakes and locally grown Tregothnan tea served on its elegant harbourfront terrace.
+For more suggestions of the best cream teas in the area, see our guide.

 Cross the River Fal on the King Harry Ferry where ocean-going tankers moor up to wait for a buyer.
 In Falmouth, where sailors used to drink and fight in the narrow opes, today you’ll bump into students from the nearby university.
-Newly renovated Pennycomequick (The Moor; 01326 311912) became an instant hit with locals for its convivial atmosphere, choice of local brews and farm-grown food.
+Newly renovated Pennycomequick has become an instant hit with locals for its convivial atmosphere, choice of local brews and farm-grown food.

 Delve into Celtic Cornwall today with a tour of the Land’s End peninsula.
 Start the day by taking a short boat ride (or walking the causeway at low tide) from Marazion to St Michael’s Mount.
 The terraced gardens are filled with exotic species and the castle looks very handsome after its recent renovation.

-Land’s End, England’s most westerly point, was known to the Romans as Belerion, Seat of Storns.
-To get a real sense of what that means walk there from Sennen Cove where the Old Success Inn (01736 871232) serves up a delicious fish platter.
+Land’s End, England’s most westerly point, was known to the Romans as Belerion, Seat of Storms.
+To get a real sense of what that means walk there from Sennen Cove where the Old Success Inn serves up a delicious fish platter.

 The B3306 coast road from St Just to St Ives crosses a landscape of extraordinary beauty: drystone walls dating back to the Iron Age radiate from ancient farmsteads enclosing luminous green fields that stretch into the sea.
-Drop into the village in Zennor to see the famous carved mermaid in its medieval church.
+Drop into the village in Zennor to see the famous carved mermaid in its medieval church and grab an ice-cream at the Moomaid Cafe.

-Arrive in St Ives in time to catch the latest show at Tate St Ives (Porthmeor Beach; 01736 796226).
+Arrive in St Ives in time to catch the latest show at Tate St Ives.
 The gallery reopened in 2018 having doubled in size to show more of its permanent collection of 20th-century modernist art.
 A few minutes away is sculptress Barbara Hepworth’s home and studio.

 Head for Porthmeor Beach and watch the sun sink into the cerulean sea as surfers catch the last wave of the day.
-In pole position is Porthmeor Beach Café (01736 793366) which serves superb tapas.
-The owners also operate West Beach Bakery further along the sand.
-The stone-baked pizzas are superb.
+In pole position is Porthmeor Beach Café which serves superb tapas and, along the sand, its sister venture West Beach Cafe serving fresh fish suppers upstairs and stone-baked pizzas below.
+For more suggestions of the best restaurants in the area, see our guide.

 The Scarlet is the ultimate escape for grown-ups.
 It’s an outstanding example of how a hotel can be both luxury and eco.
 The spa has a big treatment menu, clifftop outdoor hot tubs and an indoor pool with a big sea view.
 Newquay Airport is just 10 minutes away.